-Overall, 32.9% of public EVSE ports across all charging levels are in DACs, down from 36.2% in the previous quarter.
-As shown in Figure 13, the growth of DC fast EVSE ports in DACs slightly outpaced growth in non-DACs, whereas the growth of Level 2 ports was relatively even in both categories.
-Although Level 1 EVSE ports decreased overall, there was a smaller decrease in DACs than non-DACs (Figure 13).
+Overall, 14.4 % of public EVSE ports across all charging levels are in DACs, in line with 14.3% from the previous quarter.
+As shown in Figure 13, the growth of DC fast EVSE ports in non-DACs slightly outpaced growth in DACs, whereas the reverse was true for Level 2 ports.
+There was a slight increase in Level 1 ports in non-DACs, whereas DACs saw a large percentage increase of 65.9%.
+However, this large increase is due to a relatively small overall increase of 114 for ports up from 173 (Figure 13).